2/19/2025

 Operator

 All lines have been placed on mute to prevent any background noise.
 After the speaker's remarks, there will be a question and answer session.
-If you would like to ask a question during this time, simply press star followed by the number one on your telephone keypad.
+If you would like to ask a question during this time, simply press star, followed by the number one on your telephone keypad.
 If you would like to withdraw your question, press star one again.
 Thank you.
-At this time, I will turn the call over to Mr. Marty.
+At this time, I will turn the call over to Mr. Marti.
 Please proceed.

 speaker

-Sebastian Marty
+Sebastian Marti

 Global IR and Compliance Senior Director